Almost everyone experiences lower back pain at some point or another.

-Though simple back strains do not result in capillary bleeding, cold application is still recommended in the first 24 hours (especially when injury takes place to deep tissue) as a safety measure (early application of heat might increase pain by dilating blood vessels and increasing blood flow to injured tissue).
+Though simple back strains do not result in capillary bleeding, cold application is still recommended in the first 24 hours (especially when an injury takes place to deep tissue) as a safety measure (early application of heat might increase pain by dilating blood vessels and increasing blood flow to injured tissue).

 #3 Over-the-counter pain reliever